z-george-ma/saga/README.md

 ## Technology choices
 #### Why postgres?
-Because I work for a company using python and postgres as the main tech stack.
+I work for a company using python and postgres as the main tech stack.

 #### Why asyncpg?
 https://magic.io/blog/asyncpg-1m-rows-from-postgres-to-python/

 ## Get started